-- In this The Order of the Stick strip, Belkar sees Roy (who has been transformed into a woman) hug Haley, and asks for a repeat so he can "capture the mental image for later".
+- In "Blame the Hormones", Belkar sees Roy (who has been transformed into a woman) hug Haley, and asks for a repeat so he can "capture the mental image for later".

-- Played with in this one; even if we don't know if V is a female, the guys were sure s/he and Haley were talking about their respective set of tits, comparing them and going so far as touching them.
-And most of them were quite interested.
+- Played with in "Double Your Entendre, Double Your Fun"; even if we don't know if V is a female, the guys are sure s/he and Haley are talking about their respective set of tits, comparing them and going so far as touching them.
+And most of them are quite interested.

 - Robin of Shortpacked! has used the tactic of making out with another woman for public display as a means to some elaborate end (this, of course, before she entered seriously into a relationship with a lesbian).